mokassem2000/SocialApiv3/README.md

 - GET /api/Auth/GetToken: Retrieve the token of the user.

 ## Likes
-- rgb(9, 105, 218)GET /api/Likes/{id}:to like a user
+- `rgb(9, 105, 218)`GET /api/Likes/{id}:to like a user
 - GET /api/Likes/GetLikes/{p} it retrieves users who liked you or the user you liked based on the prameter {p}
+## Messages
+- POST /createMessage    create new message
+- GET  /messages         Retrieve inbox,outbox and unread based on parameters (inbox,outbox,unread)
+- GET /thread/{userId}   Retrieve a conversation between two user
+- DELETE  /message/delete/{id}  delete a specific message

 # Technologies
--Asp .net core
+- Asp .net core
--Entity Framework core
+- Entity Framework core
--SignalR
+- SignalR
--ASP.NET Identity
+- ASP.NET Identity